 Expand access to fresh food in your community

-Applications for the 2026 Target x Shipt Garden Grants Program are now open.
+Applications for the 2026 Target x Shipt Garden Grants Program are now closed.

 Apply Now!
 Community Garden Grants